Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/about.rst

   3. Any (Agent can take both node-based and ACL-based actions) The choice of action space used during a training session is determined in the config_[name].yaml file.
   **Node-Based**
   The agent is able to influence the status of nodes by switching them off, resetting, or patching operating systems and services.
-In this instance, the action space is an Gymnasium spaces.Discrete type, as follows:
+In this instance, the action space is a Gymnasium spaces.Discrete type, as follows:
   * Dictionary item {... ,1: [x1, x2, x3,x4] ...}
     The placeholders inside the list under the key '1' mean the following:
       * [0, num nodes] - Node ID (0 = nothing, node ID)